Jovito Salonga: Early life and education

-Jovito Salonga was born in poverty in Brgy.
+Jovito Salonga was born in poverty in 175 Dr. Pilapil St., Brgy.
 San Miguel, Pasig on June 22, 1920.
 His father was a Presbyterian pastor, Esteban Salonga and his mother, Bernardita Dinang Reyes, was a market vendor.
 His parents married in 1904.
 Jovito Salonga, the youngest of five brothers, worked his way through college and law school as a proofreader in the publishing firm of his eldest brother, Isayas.
 He spent time shoe-shining and selling newspapers in the streets of Pasig.
-Salonga graduated at Pasig Elementary School.
+Salonga graduated at Pasig Elementary School and Rizal High School, where his bust now resides.
 During his senior year at the College of Law at the University of the Philippines (U.P.) in Manila, he quit his job to prepare for the bar exam.
 Due to the beginning of World War II, he postponed taking the Philippine Bar Examination until 1944, when he topped the bar with a then-record grade point average of 95.3%.

 World War II hero

 A few months after the Japanese invasion in December 1941, Salonga went underground and engaged in anti-Japanese activities.
 In April 1942, he was captured and tortured by the Japanese Military Police in Pasig in the presence of his aging father.
 He was transferred to Fort Santiago and several other prisons where he was subjected to further persecution.
 On June 11, 1942, he was sentenced to 15 years of hard labor by the Japanese and incarcerated at the New Bilibid Prison in Muntinlupa, but was pardoned on the Foundation Day of Japan (Kigen Setsu) in 1943.